What is a hosepipe ban and what does it stop you from doing?

 What does a hosepipe ban mean?

-As the name suggests, a hosepipe ban means that water customers can’t use a hosepipe for things like watering a garden, filling a paddling pool, cleaning paths and patios or washing a car.
+As the name suggests, a hosepipe ban means that water customers can’t use a hosepipe for things such as watering a garden, filling a paddling pool, cleaning paths and patios or washing a car.

 Breaking the rules should not be treated as a light matter - anyone found to have used their hosepipes during a ban can be fined up to £1,000.